 Many parents of young children find themselves in a situation where it is time to leave an event or home but leaving is the farthest thing from the child’s mind.
 All too often, a battle ensues after which both sides of the war are left feeling battered and bruised.
 If you find yourself struggling with this issue on a regular basis, here are some tips to help you make your transitions easier on everyone involved.

 First, talk to your child about his or her difficulty leaving places.
 Do this when there is no upcoming transition in sight.
 Out of context, your child may not have much to say.
 Don’t let this dissuade you from pursuing the conversation, however.
 You can problem solve, talk about feelings, and even act out an appropriate transition.

 Second, employ a transitional object.
 A transitional object is something that the child can take with her to ease the separation.
 Would she like to take a stuffed animal that belongs to her friend to bring back next time? (make sure you check with the child and her mom first before offering this).
-Can you take a camera and snap a quick photo of the house and the special people involved?
-You can then get excited about taking the cameral home and uploading the pictures to a photo album on your computer.
+Would she like to take a picture of her favorite spot at the place you visited so she can look at it later?
 Allowing your child to participate in this process will help her have something to anticipate when she gets home.